NishthaArora3008/HDIAnalysis_group/README.md

 - **Degree_of_Human_Development** : The cutoff-points are HDI of less than 0.550 for low human development, 0.550–0.699 for medium human development, 0.700–0.799 for high human development and 0.800 or greater for very high human development.

 # Credits  :
-- Author1: "Xiaoyu Tian"
+- Author1 (Section 2.2): "Xiaoyu Tian"

-- Author2: "Nishtha Arora"
+- Author2 (Section 2.4): "Nishtha Arora"

-- Author3: "Shaohu Chen"
+- Author3 (Section 2.3): "Shaohu Chen"

-- Author4: "Nurlaily Furqandari Suliana"
+- Author4 (Section 2.1): "Nurlaily Furqandari Suliana"